wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (b) requires treatment by or under the supervision of a veterinarian.

-    (3) A person who commits an offence against this section is liable on conviction on indictment,---
+    (3) A person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $75,000 or to both:

     *   (b) in the case of a body corporate, to a fine not exceeding $350,000\.

-    Section 28A: inserted, on 7 July 2010, by [section 5][294] of the Animal Welfare Amendment Act 2010 (2010 No 93).
+    Section 28A: inserted, on 7 July 2010, by [section 5][297] of the Animal Welfare Amendment Act 2010 (2010 No 93).

+    Section 28A(3): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 29 Further offences